GUIDELINES FOR PART-TIME PROFESSIONAL EMPLOYMENT

 - CAA affirms that the Master of Fine Arts (MFA) is the terminal degree in studio art practice.
 The Master of Fine Arts (MFA), the Master of Design (MDes), the Master of Art and Design (MAD), and the Master of Graphic Design (MGraph) are among the terminal masters degrees in design practice.
 (For additional information see the CAA Statement on Terminal Degree Programs in the Visual Arts and Design)

-- Academic degrees are a pertinent indicator of the teacher’s qualifications for instructing in theoretical, historical, and pedagogical subjects.
-In general, the Doctor of Philosophy (PhD) and comparable doctorates are the appropriate terminal degrees in these fields; however, creative work, research, and publication are indicators of a teacher’s qualifications, productivity, professional awareness, and contribution to various aspects of art/design and art/design-related fields.
+- Academic degrees are a pertinent indicator of the teacher’s qualifications for instructing in theoretical, historical, and pedagogical subjects; however, in some cases they may not be the most important qualification for a teaching position.
+In general, the Doctor of Philosophy (PhD) and comparable doctorates are the appropriate terminal degrees in these fields, but creative work, research, publications, and evidence of teaching excellence are additional indicators of a teacher’s qualifications, productivity, professional awareness, and contribution to various aspects of art/design and art/design-related fields.
+Search committees may want to consider applicants meeting the minimum degree qualifications with evidence of and/or significant potential for teaching excellence above less student-centered candidates who hold terminal degrees.

-- Faculty members teaching graduate-level courses should represent the professional standards to which graduate students aspire in specific fields and specializations.
+- Faculty members teaching graduate-level courses should represent the professional standards of MFA or PhD to which graduate students aspire in specific fields and specializations.

 - Position Posting: